Publication Ethics

 Clear authorship

-At the time of submission, whether the list of authors includes all the eligible authors of the article (in the correct order) and reach a consensus with all co-authors on the journal and the time of submission (For Authorship, please see the detailed policy).
+At the time of submission, whether the list of authors includes all the eligible authors of the article (in the correct order) and reach a consensus with all co-authors on the journal and the time of submission (More detailed on Authorship Policy).

 Avoid plagiarism (including self-plagiarism)